AmeerD/AmeerD.github.io/_pages/reading.md

 * The Rise and Decline of Nations: Economic Growth, Stagflation, and Social Rigidities, Mancur Olson
 * The Book that Wouldn't Burn, Mark Lawrence
 * Outlive: The Science and Art of Longevity, Peter Attia
+* American Prometheus: The Triumph and Tragedy of J. Robert Oppenheimer, Kai Bird and Martin J. Sherwin

 ## The Timeline
 * Yellowface, R.F.
 Kuang (July 2023)